WorldWideWest/car-repair-shop-system/README.md

 ### Tracking

 Once the car has reached the phase where it is ready for repair the worker has access to the created ticket and then can update the status of the ticket as fixed or not fixed.
 Also in this phase he adds the description on what repair was done on the car and adds the cost.
-This form also has builtin validation.
+This form also has built in validation.

 ### Authentication and Authorization

 We talked about this part in the DB Setup phase, but the for the authentication we use our custom register, login & logout forms.
-And the authorization enables us to restrict EMPLOYEES to have access to the views and pages thta ADMINS have, same stands for the ADMINS.
+And the authorization enables us to restrict EMPLOYEES to have access to the views and pages that ADMINS have, same stands for the ADMINS.

 ### Home